jude8786/Software-Engineering-Project/README.md

 8. Clean Code Development (CCD)
 Demonstrated at least 5 clean code practices in the codebase, with explanations for why they are considered clean.
 Attached a personal CCD cheat sheet (PDF) with >10 points.

+Single Responsibility Principle

+Example: BudgetScreen only manages budget operations instead of mixing transaction logic.
+Readable Names

+Updated _buildHomeTab to have meaningful and structured widgets like _buildBudgetOverview and _buildTransactionList.
+Encapsulation

+State variables like _selectedIndex and _expenses are private to HomeScreen or ExpenseTrackerAppState to avoid external modifications.
+DRY Principle

+Extracted reusable widget code (e.g., Card for transactions, budget overview) into their respective methods to avoid duplication.
+Theme Management (Mixins Idea Applied)

+Centralized theme logic to apply dark and light modes consistently across screens.

 9. Build Management
 Employed a build tool (e.g., Maven or Gradle) to automate processes like documentation generation and testing.